onicagroup/rackspace-iot/docs/source/iot_hello_world/iot_hello_world.rst

 - Downloaded or cloned the Rackspace IoT repository
 - Privileged access to a **non-production** Amazon Web Services (AWS) account, which you can sign up for `here <√>`_.

+**Note**: No additional costs will be incurred from AWS usage for this lab.

 ----

 Configure AWS IoT, and Download Certificates